TerraForged/TerraForged/README.md

 _Probably! (to some degree) - TerraForged is designed to work with many of the same world-gen systems that the majority of block & biome providing mods use.
 Certain biomes' terrain may not always look exactly as their author designed but should otherwise be compatible.
-Feel free to report any other compatibility issues on the issue tracker_
+Feel free to report any other compatibility issues on the issue tracker._

 2. "How can I use this on my server?"
 _When Forge supports it, you can simply set level-type=terraforged in your server.properties file.
 In